The Big Breakfast: Demise

 The programme relaunched with a new logo and updated theme on 22 January 2001.
 The house had also been redecorated in more muted colours, echoing the ill-fated 1996 revamp.
 The programme moved to a lineup of three main presenters: Paul Tonkinson, Amanda Byram and Donna Air.
 However, Tonkinson was dropped from the programme at the end of March 2001 and Air left not long after.
 The programme reverted to two main presenters once more, with Byram and Richard Bacon.
 The living room, which had been repainted a dark red as part of the revamp, was changed to a bright yellow and pink design, while the main presenter chairs were also reinstalled in front of the living room's French windows.
 They replaced the bright-green sofa which had also been brought in as part of the revamp.
 The new logo was replaced with one more closely resembling the traditional Big Breakfast logo, albeit utilising a slightly different font.
 Mike McClean was given a role on the programme, as Down Your Doorstep presenter and cover for Bacon, most regularly on Fridays when Bacon would reprise his former Down Your Doorstep role alongside Johnny Vegas.
-During this time, a pilot episode was filmed on a Saturday with Chris Moyles and Dominic Byrne (reading the news), with Andy Goldstein doing links from Los Angeles.
+During this time, a pilot episode was filmed on a Saturday with Chris Moyles and Dominic Byrne (reading the news) and Melinda Messenger, with Andy Goldstein doing links from Los Angeles.
 This pilot episode was shown to bosses at Channel 4, after which Moyles was offered the role but declined.